sahib/rmlint/docs/rmlint.1.rst

 1. **False Positives:** Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicate).
-   Internally a hashfunctions is used to compute a *fingerprint* of a file.
-These hashfunctions may, in theory, map two different files to the same fingerprint.
-This happens about once in 2 ** 64 files.
-Since ``rmlint`` computes at least 3 hashes per file and requires them to be the same size, it's very unlikely to happen.
-If you're really wary, try the ``--paranoid`` (``-pp``) option.
-This will compare all the files incrementally in a pretty fast way with zero collision chance.
+   The default hash function (SHA1) is pretty safe but in theory it is possible for two files to have then same hash.
+This happens about once in 2 ** 80 files, so it is very very unlikely.
+If you're concerned just use the ``--paranoid`` (``-pp``) option.
+This will compare all the files byte-by-byte and is not much slower than SHA1.

 2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as duplicate is modified afterwards, resulting in a different file.
-This is a general problem and cannot be solved from ``rmlint's`` side alone.
-You should **never modify the data until rmlint and the shellscript has been run through**.
-Careful persons might even consider to mount the filesystem you are scanning read-only.
+If you use the rmlint-generated shell script to delete the duplicates, you can run it with the ``-p`` option to do a full re-check of the duplicate against the original before it deletes the file.

 SEE ALSO
 ========